pengineered/pengineered.github.io/terms/terms.md

 [^4]: produced by Michael Rose; freely available under the MIT license, which requires no attribution
 [^5]: The root directory is largely self-produced, with the exception of [Animsition](http://git.blivesta.com/animsition/), the Javascript/CSS plugin responsible for both the initial fade-in animation and the final fade-out animation.
 [^6]: through methods such as deleting
-[^7]: including but not limited to name, e-mail address, and any details obtained through e-mail messages or contact form submissions
+[^7]: including but not limited to name, e-mail address, and any information obtained through e-mail messages or contact form submissions